 Compiler operates on phases; various stages can be grouped into two parts that are:

-- Analysis Phase of the compiler is also known as the front end in which program is divided into fundamental constituent parts and checks grammar, semantic and syntax of the code after which intermediate code is generated.
-Analysis phase includes lexical analyzer, syntax analyzer and semantic analyzer.
+- Analysis Phase of the compiler is also referred to as the front end in which program is divided into fundamental constituent parts and checks grammar, semantic and syntax of the code after which intermediate code is generated.
+Analysis phase includes lexical analyzer, semantic analyzer and syntax analyzer.

 Now let’s understand the working of each stage in detail.

 - Lexical Analyzer: It scans the code as a stream of characters, groups the sequence of characters into lexemes and outputs a sequence of tokens with reference to the programming language.

 - Syntax Analyzer: In this phase, the tokens that are generated in the previous stage are checked against the grammar of programming language, whether the expressions are syntactically correct or not.
 It makes parse trees for doing so.